MartinHelmut/berries/CONTRIBUTING.md

 Add your changes and run `npm run commit` to start the commitizen cli to create a proper commit message.

-Create a "Merge Request" on GitHub and be awesome! 😎
+Create a "Pull Request" on Github and be awesome! 😎

 ## Recommended workflow for release